Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Three Rock Types.md

 - Used in all three rock types
 ### Igneous
 - Classified by whether a person can see a crystal with their eye or with a microscope
-	- Small/no crystals - fast rate of crystallization above Earth's surface (*apahntic texture*)
+	- Small/no crystals - fast rate of crystallization above Earth's surface (*aphantic texture*)
 	- Medium/large crystals - slow rate of crystallization below Earth's surface (*phaneritic texture*)
+- Similar composition, but with different textures, suggests that they may have formed in different locations

+### Metamorphic
+- Classified by general size
+	- Very fine mineral crystals cannot be seen by the naked eye